symbol/symbol-docs/source/concepts/harvesting.rst

     :delim: ;

     0x414C; :ref:`AccountKeyLinkTransaction <account-key-link-transaction>`; Delegate the account importance to a proxy account.
 Required for all accounts willing to activate delegated harvesting.
+    0x424C; :ref:`NodeKeyLinkTransaction <node-key-link-transaction>`; Link an account with a public key used by TLS to create sessions.
+Required for all accounts willing to activate delegated harvesting.
     0x4243; :ref:`VrfKeyLinkTransaction <vrf-key-link-transaction>`; Link an account with a VRF public key.
 Required for all harvesting eligible accounts.

 ******